 Question 6: Does Gensler have plans to build a planning tool that would mirror this process?

 Ashley Betthauser: Yes.
 There are actually a few tools in Wisp today for planning.
-We have stack plans and we also have scenarios.
 Scenarios gets down to the people in the seats.
 So if you have a large restack or move going on, you can block off the different sections and the departments.
 And then we also have an add on called the Group Placement Tool, which is similar to the Space Request Utility, as it was designed as an easy tool for the Department Coordinators or someone that would actually be identifying where the people are sitting within their blocked off area.
 So they’d go into this Group Placement Tool, and they’d only have their section based on their business unit to place their people into.
 They’d simply just drop their people into their stations and then it’s automatically brought into the scenario section and has all of those people to seats within it.

 Question 7: How do you know that the office move management process is working correctly?